We haven’t really done an update blog in a while.

 Now, how did we find out about this video?
-Was it through tracking or NSA level intelligence.
+Was it through tracking or NSA-level intelligence?
 Evil corporate psi-ops market scripting?
 Nah!
-We were just sitting in discord and then a lot of streamers slid into my DM’s like so:
+We were just sitting in Discord and then a lot of streamers slid into my DM’s like so:

 Purchase hosting.
 Store your videos there.
 Never know! – S

-Back to the article – Upon seeing the initial title seriously worried me.
+Back to the article – Upon seeing the initial title seriously worried us.
 When the video starts off with rotting meat and saying that this episode “Is Completely disgusting” is enough to make me go:

 Oh shit. – S

-We also host a Tor/Onion site because it has come to our attention that there is certain countries that are blocking the DNS going to this very site.
+We also host a Tor/Onion site because it has come to our attention that there are certain countries that are blocking the DNS going to this very site.
 Governmental censorship is no good and must be overridden any chance we get.

 Also, the whole thing Muta said about people saying we aren’t tracking them.
 We even liked that.
-A little paranoia is good; Especially if your rocking through the ToR/Onion networks.
+A little paranoia is good; Especially if you’re rocking through the ToR/Onion networks.
 You shouldn’t trust anything some rando blogger has to say and investigate yourself if they really ARE tracking you the end-user.
 Then you could call them out on it!

-Now, if you wish to visit the YouTube video talking about my blog you can click right here.
+Now, if you wish to visit the Invidious video talking about my blog you can click right here.
 We took the liberty of time-indexing to the point he begins talking about us so you can skip the horrors of rotting meat.

 Is it normal practice to do a reaction video when someone does a video about you?
 Is that YouTube Etiquette?
 Leave in the comments below.
 We always love to hear about any input people may have about us.
-Even if you aren’t a high powered video creator it’s cool!
+Even if you aren’t a high-powered video creator it’s cool!
 You can just drop us a line in contact us or comment below.